systems-engineering/slate/source/includes/_consumer_api.md

 Any client must first be setup to access the <code>subdomain</code>'s Auth0 tenant, and then authenticate with the Auth0 API to retrieve a bearer token.

+When negotiating authentication with Auth0 the client should use the `https://<subdomain>.eu.auth0.com/api/v2` audience.

 Then access this API with the bearer token in the Authorization header:

 <aside class="notice">